SoullessCookie/SoullessCookie/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* I am [WrigglySplash]() :blush:	 .
+* I am [WrigglySplash]().
 Currently I am a third year student at Wake Tech CC in IT with specialization in Network Security Architecture

 * I was a C++ Developer for Team Deciduo :toolbox: and Lu-ai (discontinued) contributer :sparkles:.